ashishkarnad/sandbox/core/README.md

 }
 ```

+**2. Create an event that warns us that docs.sensu.io is loading slowly (and resolve it)**

+Let's say we have an application that can curl the Sensu docs site and output a string with the response time.
-**2. Use the results API to create an event that warns us that docs.sensu.io is loading slowly:**
+We can use the results API to create an event that represents a warning from our pseudo-app that the docs site is getting slow.

 ```
 curl -s -XPOST -H 'Content-Type: application/json' \
 -d '{
   "source": "docs.sensu.io",
-  "name": "check-load-time",
+  "name": "check_curl_timings",
-  "output": "The docs site took 2.142 seconds to load.", "status": 1
+  "output": "Not great.
+Total time: x.xxx seconds.", "status": 1
 }' \
 http://localhost:4567/results
 ```

-Since we're creating this event using the API, Sensu doesn't know where this information is coming from, so we use `source` to tell Sensu that we're using a remote source (called a proxy client).
+Since we're creating this event using the API, Sensu doesn't know where this information is coming from, so we use the `source` attribute to tell Sensu that we're creating this event on behalf of a remote source.
-The `status` tells Sensu that it's a warning-level event.
-(Event status: 0 = OK, 1 = warning, 2 = critical)
+The `status` attribute represents a warning-level event (0 = OK, 1 = warning, 2 = critical),

 We can use the events API to see the resulting event: